My Grain Surfboards "Waterlog" 10' surfboard is almost ready for fiberglassing.

 I also added the logos.
 I do that before fiberglassing so that I can get them aligned as best as possible and so that I don't have to worry about them shifting while squeegeeing the fiberglass.

 I also use rice paper instead of the acetate that Grain sends.
-Rice paper pretty much disappears under epoxy and doesn't have a potential for delaminating like acetate does.
+Rice paper pretty much disappears under epoxy and doesn't have a potential for de-laminating like acetate does.
 The "Stix of Wood" logo is mine.

 This is the bottom logo.
 I forgot to lay plastic on top of it and am worried that the edge of the Grain logo might show under the fiberglass, but it shouldn't be too noticeable.
+(Update: Yes, the edges are noticeable.
+You can see a ghost outline of the rice paper).

 Here is the top deck logo.
 I used some plastic sheet on top of the logo so that I could squeegee out the excess epoxy.
 The plastic sheet will easily come off when the epoxy is cured leaving a smooth logo.
+Doing the plastic and squeegeeing it helped it to disappear much better than the bottom logo.
+They are on the same rice paper that I printed using my inkjet.
+But this paper disappeared much better due to the plastic and squeegee job.

 Next it's time for fiberglassing!